kappapiana/cra-foss-diagram/CONTRIBUTE.md

 ## Offline

-Same as above, but clone the forked repo.
+Same as above, but clone the forked repo locally.
+No need to authorize the app in Github.

 1. Clone, create new branch
 2. Open from "Device"